Tanzu-Solutions-Engineering/tkg-lab/docs/bonus-labs/avi-ldap-auth/avi-ldap-auth.md

 ## Configure Okta for LDAP Integration

-- Setup the configuration
+- Create Sevice Bind User
-- Create a bind account
+- Enbale LDAP Permissions
-- Testing
+- Test Access

 ### 1. Create Sevice Bind User

 A bind user is an account that is used for the client (NSX ALB) to initially access the LDAP interface for queries.

-Access Okto using your account owner account.
+Access Okta using your account owner account.

 Choose Directory (side menu) > People > Add Person:
 - Set First Name, Last Name and Email: (e.g: service bind, servicebind@winterfell.live)